CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 of january.

-### Adding an extra email address
+### Adding an extra reporting address

 SMTPeter handles dmarc reporting for you.
 Yet, if you want to, you can use a third party that processes dmarc reports as well.
 This third party probably provides you with an email address that is used for DMARC reporting.
-You can attach this email address to your sender domain by adding an "address" property to the JSON in your post call, in which you provide the email address.
+You can attach this reporting address to your sender domain by adding an "address" property to the JSON in your post call, in which you provide the email address.
+We adjust your DMARC settings so parties who receive your mails know whom to report to.
 We support multiple addresses, so you can use multiple parties.
 Note that you can only add an address if your sender domain is validated.

 ## Obtain sender domain information